-West Run Watershed
+West Run Experimental Watershed

 The IWSS, in partnership with the Interdisciplinary Hydrology Laboratory (IHL), is developing a teaching and research mixed-land-use experimental watershed study in Morgantown.
 West Run has been studied and used for West Virginia University experiential student courses for decades; however, the new initiative is an opportunity to formalize a coordinated effort using a broadly accepted watershed-scale study design.

-The program was initiated this past summer by development of two demonstration sites funded through the West Virginia National Science Foundation (NSF) Experimental Program to Stimulate Competitive Research (EPSCoR), and in collaboration with the West Virginia University Appalachian Freshwater Initiative (AFI).
+The program was initiated in 2016 by development of two demonstration sites funded through the West Virginia National Science Foundation (NSF) Experimental Program to Stimulate Competitive Research (EPSCoR), and in collaboration with the West Virginia University Appalachian Freshwater Initiative (AFI).
 The West Run Watershed is one of the most rapidly developing areas of Monongalia County and West Virginia, characterized by increasingly widespread urbanization.
 However, the watershed also includes agricultural (i.e., cropping and animal husbandry), industrial, and mining land uses, all of which have contributed to land and water resource degradation.

 In 2012, the stream was 303d Clean Water Act (CWA) listed as a result of aluminum concentrations, fecal coliform counts, and a generalized “condition not allowable (CNA)-biological.”
 Coincidentally, in both 2012 and 2014, the Upper Monongahela River was listed as impaired due to fecal coliform counts, indicating that West Run Watershed may be contributing to a larger regional water resource issue of high fecal coliform counts.
 Total Maximum Daily Loads (TMDLs) were developed in 2012 for West Run and four unnamed tributaries.
 EPA approved TMDLs included target load reductions for pH, iron, aluminum, chloride, and fecal coliform.
 However, in 2014, West Run remained 303d listed as CNA-biological.